-Anthropologists who travel throughout the world studying infant-care practices in other cultures agree that infants in babywearing cultures cry much less.
+Anthropologists who travel throughout the world studying infant-care practices in other cultures agree the benefits of babywearing cultures are that infants cry much less.
 In Western culture we measure a baby’s crying in hours, but in other cultures, crying is measured in minutes.
 We have been led to believe that it is “normal” for babies to cry a lot, but in other cultures this is not accepted as the norm.
 In these cultures, babies are normally “up” in arms and are put down only to sleep – next to the mother.
 When the parent must attend to her own needs, the baby is in someone else’s arms.

-The behavioral state of quiet alertness also gives parents a better opportunity to interact with their baby.
+One of the great benefits of babywearing is when baby is in the behavioral state of quiet alertness, it gives parents a better opportunity to interact with their baby.
 Notice how mother and baby position their faces in order to achieve this optimal visually interactive plane.
 The human face, especially in this position, is a potent stimulator for interpersonal bonding.
 In the kangaroo carry, baby has a 180-degree view of her environment and is able to scan her world.
 She learns to choose, picking out what she wishes to look at and shutting out what she doesn’t.
 This ability to make choices enhances learning.
 A sling baby learns a lot in the arms of a busy caregiver.